emorynlp/elit/docs/getting_started.md

 $ curl http://0.0.0.0:8000/parse?text=Emory%20NLP%20is%20a%20research%20lab%20in%20Atlanta. | json_pp -json_opt pretty,canonical
 ```

 You can also post json request to the server with fine-grained control specified in [Data Format](data_format.md).
-We also offer a client which implments ELIT protocol.
+We also offer a client which implements ELIT protocol.

 ```python
 from elit.client import Client